Mandated reporter: Criticism

 They also state that mandatory reporting laws have had unintended consequences for the accused.
 Individuals, including juveniles, who have never been convicted of anything may be placed on CPS Central Registries/databases (different from Sex Abuse Registries) for decades, limiting educational and employment opportunities due to background checks.
 There is a 1.2–12.3% recidivism rate (repeat substantiations within 6 months of initial substantiations).
+Some parents who have successfully managed a drug addiction and who are still receiving treatment have been subject to mandatory reporting, even though there was no suspicion of abuse of children or of drugs.